Akmal1285/it-support-portfolio-akmaliman/README.md

 I am an **IT graduate** with practical experience in setting up and troubleshooting Windows environments.
 I enjoy solving technical problems, documenting solutions, and continuously learning to improve IT support delivery.

-- 🌍 Based in Kedah, Malaysia
+- 🌍 Based in Kedah, Malaysia (open to opportunities across Malaysia)
 - 🔗 [LinkedIn](https://linkedin.com/in/akmaliman)
 - 📂 [GitHub Portfolio](https://github.com/Akmal1285/it-support-portfolio-akmaliman)